COP26: Don’t Be Fooled by Bolsonaro’s Pledges

 Deforestation in the Brazilian Amazon is pushing the rainforest toward an irreversible tipping point that, if crossed, could cause it to dry out, releasing billions of tons of carbon dioxide, disturbing weather patterns across South America, and decimating agriculture.

 “Brazil is completely out of step with the growing international consensus on the need to preserve forests and reduce greenhouse gas emissions,” said Daniel Wilkinson, Acting Director of the Environment and Human Rights Division at Human Rights Watch.
-“Instead of making empty pledges, it needs to produce specific, time-bound targets for reducing deforestation and concrete operations plans for meeting them.”
+“Its pledges mean very little without concrete and credible operational plans for meeting them.”

 Brazil’s Empty Promises

-Note: A previous version of this news release was published in Portuguese on November 1.
-This version has been updated.